lf-edge/ekuiper/docs/en_US/rules/sources/edgex.md

 ### Stream definition for EdgeX

-EdgeX already defines data types in [value descriptors](https://github.com/edgexfoundry/go-mod-core-contracts), so it's recommeded to use schema-less stream definition in EdgeX source as in below.
+EdgeX already defines data types in [readings](https://docs.edgexfoundry.org/2.0/microservices/core/data/Ch-CoreData/#events-and-readings), so it's recommended to use schema-less stream definition in EdgeX source as in below.

 ```shell
 # cd $eKuiper_base
 # bin/kuiper CREATE STREAM demo'() with(format="json", datasource="demo" type="edgex")'
 ```

-EdgeX source will try to get the data type of a field,
+EdgeX source will try to get the data type of fields,

-- convert to releated data type if field of a type can be found in value descriptors service;
+- convert to related data type if field of a type can be found in the readings's ValueType field;
-- or keep original value if  field of a type can not be found in value descriptors service;
+- or keep original value if  field of a type can not be found in the readings's ValueType field;
 - or if failed to conver the value, then the value will be **dropped**, and a warning message print in the log;

-The types defined in EdgeX value descriptors will be converted into related [data types](../../sqls/streams.md) that supported in eKuiper.
+The types defined in readings will be converted into related [data types](../../sqls/streams.md) that supported in eKuiper.

 #### Boolean

-If  ``Type`` value of ``ValueDescriptor`` is ``Bool``, then eKuiper tries to convert to ``boolean`` type.
+If ``ValueType`` value of the reading is ``Bool``, then eKuiper tries to convert to ``boolean`` type.
 Following values will be converted into ``true``.

 - "1", "t", "T", "true", "TRUE", "True"